Porthoustock Lifeboat Station

-Porthoustock Lifeboat Station was the base for a Royal National Lifeboat Institution (RNLI) inshore lifeboat at Porthoustock near St Keverne in Cornwall, England, United Kingdom.
+Porthoustock Lifeboat Station was the base for a Royal National Lifeboat Institution (RNLI) inshore lifeboat at Porthoustock near St Keverne in Cornwall, England.
 It was in use from 1869 until 1942.
 Its most notable service was in saving 44 people from the SS Mohegan which sank nearby on 14 October 1898.

 History

 Porthoustock is situated on the east side of the Lizard Peninsula.
 Ships coming round the Lizard and making for the natural harbour at Falmouth can get into difficulties on The Manacles rocks, off the coast south east of Porthoustock.
 The RNLI agreed to the requests of local residents and built a lifeboat station in the village.
 It opened on 28 September 1869 when a crowd estimated at 3,000 watched the new lifeboat being demonstrated.